How the New FDA Rule Could Worsen the Diagnostic Data Gap?

 Diagnostic Data Gap can also lead to the problem of data disparity arising from the vast volume of diagnostic test data generated by labs and the challenge of effectively integrating this data into clinical practices.
 This can hamper timely decision-making, impede patient care coordination, and limit the potential for data-driven insights in healthcare delivery.

-Problems of Diagnostic Data Gap
+problems of Diagnostic Data Gap

 Example of the Diagnostic Data Gap